JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries.md

 To get started with signing, you’ll need to generate a key pair:

 * The *private key* is used to sign your artifacts and should never be shared with others.
-* The *public key* can be used by others to validate the signature of the artifacts and should be published.
+* The *public key* can be shared with others so they can validate the signature of your artifacts.

 The `gpg` tool that can manage signatures for you is available on the [GnuPG website](https://gnupg.org/download/index.html).
 You can also install it using package managers such as [Homebrew](https://brew.sh/):